China, U.S. swap investment treaty 'negative lists'

 "The two sides will treat the China-U.S. investment agreement as the most important matter in the bilateral trade relationship, and will put all necessary resources into negotiations in order to reach a mutually beneficial and high-level investment agreement," the ministry said.

-The announcement confirms a Reuters report, which said the initial lists, already months overdue, would be exchanged as early as Monday, as officials prepare for high-level talks in Washington in late June.
+The announcement confirms an earlier Reuters report, which said the initial lists, already months overdue, would be exchanged as early as Monday, as Chinese and U.S. officials prepare for high-level talks in Washington in late June.

+The statement did not include details on the contents of the negative lists.

-Foreign business leaders have said Chinese regulations intended to bolster national security have called into question China's commitments to market reforms and could further restrict foreign access to sensitive sectors.
+However, foreign business leaders have said that emerging Chinese regulations intended to bolster national security have called into question China's commitments to market reforms and could further restrict foreign access to sensitive sectors.

-Nonetheless, some experts say some factions in China would like to use the external pressure of the BIT to hasten domestic reforms.
+Nonetheless, some experts say there are factions in China that would like to use the external pressure of the BIT to hasten domestic reforms.

 China has complained that the United States has singled out Chinese investors for national security reviews.